The Best Grammarly Alternatives For You And Your Writing

 It ticks all the boxes for accurate grammar, spelling, and style checking.
 It includes a plagiarism checker as well as a translator.

-Whitesmoke offers two tools; a web and premium desktop version, but it doesn’t provide a free tool or trial.
+Whitesmoke offers two tools, a web version, and a premium desktop version, but it doesn’t provide a free tool or trial.

-I am not sure why there are separate versions.
-But I suppose a particular version might be appropriate for some writers.
+I don’t know why there are separate versions, but I suppose a particular version might be appropriate for some writers.

 whitesmoke